iot-for-tillgenglighet/api-temperature/README.md

 This service is responsible for storing temperature telemetry and provide it to consumers via an API.

+## Deprecation Notice

+This repository is deprecated and the code has moved to https://github.com/diwise/api-temperature

 # Getting Started

 Until we have a shared container registry it is required that you pull the ingress-trafikverket repository and use Docker to build and tag an image for the ingress-trafikverket service.
 It is also required to register with Trafikverket for an API key.